midjji/non-overlapping-extrinsic-cameracalibration/README.txt

 This is a collection of useful tools that can be used to generate and evaluate synthetic camera calibration datasets.
 This is "research grade" code so documentation is a bit sparse.

+If you you use this software in your own research, please cite our paper:

+Robinson A., Persson M., Felsberg M.,
+"Robust Accurate Extrinsic Calibration of Static Non-overlapping Cameras", 17th international Conference on Computer Analysis of Images and Patterns, 2017

 License: MIT

-Most code is copyright 2017, Andreas Robinson.
+Most code is copyright 2017, Andreas Robinson, Mikael Persson.
 Code marked as coming from stackexchange.com is copyright the original authors and likely subject to the MIT license as outlined here: https://meta.stackexchange.com/questions/272956/a-new-code-license-the-mit-this-time-with-attribution-required